fasih6/My_Devops_Notes/kubernetes/02-k8s-workloads.md

 ### Headless Service for StatefulSet

+#### 🔹 What makes it different?

+#### Normal Service (ClusterIP)
+- Has a virtual IP (ClusterIP)
+- Load-balances traffic across Pods
+- Client talks to the service IP

+#### Headless Service
+- No virtual IP
+- No load balancing
+- DNS returns Pod IPs directly
+- Client talks directly to Pods

 StatefulSets need a **headless Service** (clusterIP: None) to give each pod a stable DNS name:

 ```yaml